 - Local councils can apply for rent pressure zones.

-Rent Pressure Zones (RPZs) do not currently exist in Scotland, these will be introduced with the new tenancy regime.
+Rent Pressure Zones (RPZs) were introduced with the new tenancy regime.

-RPZs will only be permitted in extreme circumstances where local councils can prove that excessive rent levels are causing undue hardship to tenants.
+RPZs are only be permitted in extreme circumstances where local councils can prove that excessive rent levels are causing undue hardship to tenants.

 5. Ending a Tenancy (Landlords)